rossrippee/digitalTradingBinder/README.md

 python -m pip install kivy[full]

 Note that this command may require extra privileges, which can be achieved by running the command prompt as an administrator on Windows operating systems or using sudo on Linux operating systems.

+To install natsort, simply issue the command:

+pip install natsort

 Having installed the required dependencies, clone this repository to your local machine.